STRML/react-router-component/docs/index.md

       Location({path: "/", handler: MainPage}),
       Location({path: "/users/:username", handler: UserPage}))

-While having a nice API this approach allows you to dynamically reconfigure routing based on your application state.
+Having routes defined as a part of your component hierarchy allows to dynamically reconfigure routing based on your application state.
 For example you can return a different set of allowed locations for anonymous and signed-in users.

-React router component handles `"popstate"` event and makes appropriate transitions between locations (that means back button works as expected).
-It also provides a method to navigate between locations which sets the correct `window.location` by using `window.history.pushState(..)` function.
+React router component can dispatch based on `location.pathname` or `location.hash` if browser doesn't support History API.

-React router component also provides advanced features like support for [full page server side rendering][server-side] and nested and contextual routers.
+Furthermore it provides advanced features like support for [full page server side rendering][server-side], [multiple routers][multiple] on the same page and [contextual routers][contextual].

 Its functionality is tested using [Saucelabs][] on all modern browsers (IE >= 9, Chrome >= 27, Firefox >= 25, Safari >= 6 and Mobile Safari on iPhone and iPad >= 6).

-Note that browsers which do not support History API (IE 9 and below) should use ["hash" router][hash-routing] which routes based on `window.location.hash`.

-The library may work in IE8 too if you include the [needed shims][React-Shims].

 ## Installation